-Budgeting of IT strategy projects
+Budgeting of IT Strategy Projects

-Having a price tag on the IT strategy is a necessary criterion to get the IT strategy released.
-Thus, calculating budgets for strategic projects is of specific relevance besides the technical content.
-Similar to the roadmap and the portfolio, IT strategy budgets come into play within the design phase (on a higher level) and in the implementation phase (on a more specified level, enriched with information that could be collected interim).
-We will discuss budgeting here, as the approval of the necessary investments by the management is another important element of the implementation of the IT strategy is.
+Having a price tag on the IT strategy is a necessary criterion to get the strategy signed off.
+Thus, calculating budgets for strategic projects is of specific relevance in addition to the technical content.
+Similar to the roadmap and the portfolio, IT strategy budgets come into play within the design phase (at a high level) and in the implementation phase (at a more granular level, enriched with information that has been collected during the earlier phase).
+We will discuss budgeting here, as the approval of the necessary investments by management is another important element of the implementation of the IT strategy.
 For this reason, the next step after the roadmap development is to figure out what the implementation of the roadmap will cost.
-So far, all measures have been designed on the drawing board, but whether all measures are realistic and affordable has still to be examined.
-Thus, the costs per measure must be roughly calculated.
-As a result, the cost/benefit ratio of all measures becomes transparent, revealing which measure makes sense and what savings potential per measure is possible.
-Only if the management has transparency about the costs resulting from the strategic initiatives, they can approve the strategy and budgets can be released.
-In order to prepare the approval of the investments for the implementation, the following documents may be helpful (Johanning, 2019, p.
+So far, all initiatives have been designed on the drawing board, but whether they are all realistic and affordable has still to be examined.
+Thus, the costs and benefits per initiative must be roughly calculated.
+As a result, the cost/benefit ratio of all initiatives becomes transparent, revealing which initiatives make sense and what savings potential per initiative is possible.
+Only if management has transparency about the costs and benefits resulting from the strategic initiatives can they approve the strategy and release budgets.
+In order to prepare the approval of the investments for implementation, the following documents may be helpful (Johanning, 2019, p.
 251):

 IT investment overview (determination of the costs for the necessary IT projects)